CapitanFindusFI/tl-merchant-x/backend/README.md

 #### Translations
 Express could read `accept-language` headers to decide which description to pick from PokeAPI instead of picking `en` language only.

+#### Integration testing
+Project tests should be updated with integration tests checking HTTP response codes and requests.

 #### Test container
 Tests could also be ran using a different Docker build and container, without having `npm` on your machine.